Friday, 14 July 2023

 It is believed that this Shiva Lingam was installed and worshipped by Rama, hence Shiva is called Ramalingeswara Swami.

-In another legend, this temple was built where Parasurama, did penance and lived.
+In another legend, this temple was built where Parasurama did penance and lived.

 POOJAS AND CELEBRATIONS

-Apart from regular poojas special poojas are conducted on Maha Shivaratri and Brahmotsavam days.
+Apart from regular poojas, special poojas are conducted on Maha Shivaratri and Brahmotsavam days.

 TEMPLE TIMINGS

-The temple will be kept open between 6.00 hrs -12.00 hrs & 4.00 hrs - 8.00 hrs.
+The temple will be kept open from 6.00 hrs -12.00 hrs, and from 16.00 hrs - 20.00 hrs.

 CONTACT DETAILS

-The Mobile number +9194407 32302, may be contacted for further details.
+The Mobile number +9194407 32302 may be contacted for further details.

 HOW TO REACH

-The temple is on the banks of river Penna, 1.6 km from the Bus stand, about 4 km from Tadipatri railway station, 112 km from Kadapa, 249 km from Nellore, and 382 km from Chennai.
+The temple is on the banks of the Penna, 1.6 km from the Bus stand, about 4 km from Tadipatri railway station, 112 km from Kadapa, 249 km from Nellore, and 382 km from Chennai.

-Nearest railway Station is Tadipatri.
+The nearest Railway Station is Tadipatri.

 LOCATION OF THE TEMPLE: CLICK HERE